-Fig. 99: Scan query after automatic creation of an EtherCAT device (left: TwinCAT 2; right: TwinCAT 3)
+Fig. 92: Scan query after automatic creation of an EtherCAT device (left: TwinCAT 2; right: TwinCAT 3)

-Fig. 100: Manual triggering of a device scan on a specified EtherCAT device (left: TwinCAT 2; right: TwinCAT 3)
+Fig. 93: Manual scanning for devices on a specified EtherCAT device (left: TwinCAT 2; right: TwinCAT 3)

 In the System Manager (TwinCAT 2) or the User Interface (TwinCAT 3) the scan process can be monitored via the progress bar at the bottom in the status bar.